werb210/Staff-Server/README.md

 ### Runtime expectations

 - The container honors `WEBSITES_PORT` (preferred on Azure) and `PORT` environment variables; defaults to `8080` locally.
-- `/api/_int/live` is wired as the container health check and App Service probe path.
+- The internal health probe is served at `/api/internal/health` (mounted from `server/src/routes/internal/index.ts`).
 - The runtime Docker image runs as the non-root `node` user and includes an internal health check for local and container orchestrators.